RamenVentures/Operating-Manual/README.md

 To develop a deep understanding of your market, problem, and team.

 #### Our Questions
+1. Describe your company in one sentence.
+2. Who's the target market?
-1. What are you working on?
+3. What problem are you solving?
+4. How do you know this is a real problem?
+5. How do you solve it?
+6. Why solve it this way?
+7. What's your long term vision?
-2. Why this?
+8. Why are you working on this?
-3. Why now?
+9. Why now?
-4. How does it work?
-5. What’s your unfair advantage?
+10. What’s your unfair advantage?
-6. What is your competition?
+11. What's your competition?
-7. What is your key metric and how is it growing?
+12. What's your key metric and how is it growing?
-8. How do you make money?
+13. How do you make money?
-9. What are the top three reasons you might fail?
+14. What are the top three reasons you might fail?
-10. How much have you raised before?
+15. How much have you raised before?
 On what terms?
-11. How much are you raising now?
+16. How much are you raising now?
 On what terms?
-12. What will you use it for?
+17. What will you use it for?
-13. How long will it last?
+18. How long will it last?
-14. How will you be different by your next raise?
+19. How will you be different by your next raise?
-15. Who's committed?
+20. What investors are committed?
-16. Why do you want us to invest?
+21. Why do you want us?

 ### Step 3: Analysis